 Your baby's ability to reach and hold an object will mature now, and after successfully grasping an object, your tot is likely to put it into his or her mouth for further exploration.
 It's important to make sure that any objects that could be choking hazards — or dangerous to your baby in other ways — are out of reach, or even better, out of sight!

 Although those first words are still a couple of months away, your infant is learning a lot about language and will begin to distinguish between different sounds, even though he or she doesn't understand what the words mean.
 By the end of this period, babies recognize and respond to their own name.

 Your baby also will learn how to use his or her voice, and cooing sounds may be mixed with other consonants (such as "ba" and "da") and evolve into babbling like "bababababa," "dadadadada," or "mamamama."
 Talk to your infant and respond to the sounds he or she is making — this helps teach the social aspects of language and conversation.

 Learning Object Permanence

-Your baby will also begin to get a sense of object permanence, that something can exist, even when it's out of sight.
+Your baby also will begin to get a sense of object permanence (knowing that something can exist, even when it's out of sight).
 This knowledge will prompt your baby to search for an object that you have partially hidden and to drop toys and other objects over the side of a crib or high chair to watch you retrieve them.